ibm-cloud-docs/devsecops/building-blocks.md

 * Integrate more tools supported by the CD Service.
 For example, update pipeline triggers.
 * Update pipeline triggers provided by the toolchain or adds more triggers to your pipelines
 * Update environment properties for your pipelines or add more properties for your pipelines

+Effective 15 Dec 2025, IBM Cloud® Security and Compliance Center is deprecated.
+Any existing service instances are non-functional.
+{: deprecated}

 ## Compliance Pipelines
 {: #cd-devsecops-reusable-cp}